de4a-eu/toop-connector-ng/README.md

 * **`http.connection-timeout`** (int) - the HTTP connection timeout in milliseconds
 * **`http.read-timeout`** (int) - the HTTP read/socket timeout in milliseconds
 * **`toop.webapp.data.path`** (string) (since 2.0.0-rc4) - the absolute path, where data should be stored.
+* **`toop.mem.incoming.url`** (string) - the URL inside your DC/DP where incoming messages (of type `TCIncomingMessage`) should be send to (for receiving incoming message).
+Note: this property is only needed, if HTTP interface between DC/DP and TC is used.

 Note: this TOOP Connector uses a different configuration engine than the old version.